Madonna of the Pomegranate

-The Madonna of the Pomegranate was painted in circa 1487 with tempera on a wood panel by Sandro Botticelli.
+The Madonna of the Pomegranate is a tempera on panel painting created circa 1487 by the Italian Renaissance master Sandro Botticelli.
 It is now in the Uffizi in Florence.
-Sandro Botticelli was a leading Italian Renaissance artist from Florence, Italy.
+Sandro Botticelli was a leading Renaissance artist from Florence, Italy.
 The Madonna (art) uses the circular format, better known as a tondo, which focuses the attention on the main characters, the Virgin Mary and baby Jesus, who are surrounded symmetrically by angels on each side.
 Botticelli's use of tempera grassa give the characters a real look, better known as a "naturalistic" style, which is common during the Renaissance.
 The Virgin Mary is holding baby Jesus gently in her arms while holding a pomegranate in her left hand.

 The pomegranate being displayed has a few different interpretations of its meaning in the religious piece.
-There are many replicas of the Madonna of the Pomegranate due to artists during the Renaissance would copy other established artists' artwork to master their own skills.
-The painting is currently on display at the Uffizi Gallery in Florence, Italy.
+There are many replicas of the Madonna of the Pomegranate made by artists who made copies as part of their artistic training.

 A painting by Fra Angelico often given the same title is in the Prado Museum.

 History

 The Madonna of the Pomegranate is a painting by the Italian Renaissance artist, Alessandro di Mariano di Vanni dei Filipepi (1445–1510), better known as Sandro Botticelli.
 Botticelli was born and raised in Florence, where he spent a majority of his life as one of the most admired artists of the Florentine Renaissance.
 In Botticelli's early teenage years, he withdrew from his studies to begin training as an artist.
-Botticelli began his training under one of the most influential painters in Florence, Fra Filippo Lippi (1406-1469).
+Botticelli began his training under one of the most influential painters in Florence, Fra Filippo Lippi (1406–1469).
 Lippi was well protected in Florence by the well known, powerful Medici family; he also created works for convents and churches.
 Lippi was well known for his line clarity and the use of female figures, which is significant because it had a great influence on Botticelli's style.
-Madonna of the Pomegranateis one of many paintings produced from Botticelli out of his Florence studio.
-Botticelli was already an established artist during the time of the creation of the Madonna of the Pomegranate, with many other well known paintings.
-It is unknown if the painting was commissioned and by whom.
+Botticelli was already an established artist during the time of the creation of the Madonna of the Pomegranate.
+The painting may be commissioned by the Massai di Camera Magistrates, an administrative body of the Florentine Repbulic, for their Audience Hall.
+In the 17th century, the painting became part of the collection of Cardinal Leopoldo de' Medici, and has been in the collection of the Uffizi since 1780.